 Energy and Carbon Efficiency

-We work to reduce the energy use and carbon emissions associated with our activities, and collaborate with our group companies in their efforts to likewise reduce their impact.
+We work to reduce the energy use and environmental impacts associated with our activities, and collaborate with our group companies in their efforts to likewise reduce their impact.
 Finding ways to reduce energy consumption is essential to operating an efficient business.
-It enables the reduction of GHG emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.
+It enables the reduction of greenhouse gas (GHG) emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.

-Decreased our consumption of natural gas and electricity at our head office properties by 12.6%, using 2011 as a baseline.
+Decreased our consumption of natural gas and electricity at our head office properties by 20.6 per cent, using 2011 as a baseline.